LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/connect-visitors-to-agents-by-skill.md

 For chat, maximum wait time is defined as the length of time from the moment that the visitor completes the [pre-chat survey](contact-center-management-live-chat-operations-surveys-with-live-chat.html#pre-chat-survey) until the moment he is connected to an agent.
 If there’s no pre-chat survey configured for the engagement, and for messaging conversations, the maximum wait time starts when the visitor clicks the engagement.

 {: .notice}
 You can also create a new skill within each user profile.
-See assigning skills to users
+See section [assigning skills to users](admin-settings-skills-groups-connect-visitors-to-agents-by-skills.html#assigning-skills-to-users).

 ## Skills transfer list